-Ah beautiful Roma.
+Ah beautiful Roma Italia.
 The Eternal City known for its ancient architecture and monuments.
 Its beautiful streets and piazzas.
 Its scrumptious food and wine, and wonderful fashion.
-Need I say more?
-Rome is the capital city of Italy and spans 28 centuries.
-It acts like an outside museum with its ancient ruins on display, amidst more current architecture from the 16th to 18th centuries.
+You’ve made the easy decision to travel here, now comes the hard part – what to see when in Rome.

-There is an endless supply of attractions to visit.
+There is an endless supply of places to visit when in Rome Italy.
 No matter how much time you spend, it will never be enough.
 Remember, a trip to Rome is all about the dolce vita, or the good life.
-This city is meant to be savoured.
+This ancient city is meant to be savoured.
 That means, strolling slowly through the picturesque streets, leisurely enjoying a delicious meal, and idly watching people on those pretty piazzas.
 This is the Rome experience you want to have.

 Facing the Spanish Steps is one of the richest streets in Italy, Via dei Condotti.
 It’s famous for its local Italian designers like Armani, Prada, Versace, Dolce and Gabbana and Gucci.
-In and around this area, there are an endless supply of small boutique shops, luxury hotels, and fine dining restaurants.
-You’ll definitely want to dine in this area.
+Spending time in this area is really one of the top things to do in Rome.

 10-minute walk from Spanish Steps to Trevi Fountain